The Last Post Ceremony, Ieper — Ypres, Menin Gate

 Access to the Memorial is easiest on foot.
 There is parking in nearby streets or in the Grote Markt (market square), which is a few minutes' walk away.
 Visitors to the ceremony gather on the pavements under the Menin Gate either side of the road.

 Great care should be taken if crossing the road at the Memorial before and after the ceremony.
 Young visitors should be aware not to run into the road at any time.
-This is a busy main road and the road is only closed to traffic for the duration of the daily Last Post ceremony at 20.00 hours and on special occasions.
+This is a busy main road and the road is only closed to traffic for the duration of the daily Last Post ceremony and on special occasions.

 Menin Gate Memorial to the Missing